Puerto Rico Iron Works: Foundry works

 The company first started doing business for Puerto Rican sugar and coffee plantations, in the area of irrigation systems and railroad track and wagon systems to carry products between plantations in the south.
 It also developed machinery for the crushing of sugar cane at sugar cane mills.
 Almost all of the railroad tracks laid in Puerto Rico in the early decades of the 20th century originated from PRIW.
 In the first half of the 20th century, the company was heavily involved in the production of iron-based bridges to address Puerto Rico's need for bridges.
 The foundry was located just a few blocks away from the Port of Ponce docks, making the company one within easy reach for vessels requiring repairs as well.
 In the second half of the century the company was into the manufacturing of a number of specialty items such as manhole covers.
 In 1939, it restored the ceiling of Plaza del Mercado de Ponce.

 Social inclination

-Puerto Rico Iron Works, under Luis Ferré's leadership, was the first company doing business in Puerto Rico to implement several labor measures that would not be adopted by the Puerto Rico Legislature until decades later, among them the institution of a Christmas bonus for employees to supplement the cost-of-living increases during financially difficult times, and the incorporation of a pension fund.
+Puerto Rico Iron Works, under José A. Ferré's leadership with brothers Luis, Carlos and Hermann, was the first company doing business in Puerto Rico to implement several labor measures that would not be adopted by the Puerto Rico Legislature until decades later, among them the institution of a Christmas bonus for employees to supplement the cost-of-living increases during financially difficult times, and the incorporation of a pension fund.
 The company was also the first to provide aid to families in case of a worker’s incapacity or death.
 The company also implemented a minimum wage "law" of its own and an 8-hour labor day "before US law enforced those ideas".